-Software offers a free Starter plan with up to 90 days of history and a paid Pro plan ($9.95 per developer per month) with unlimited data retention and advanced features.
+Software offers a free Starter plan with up to 90 days of history and a paid Pro plan ($20 per developer per month) with unlimited data retention and advanced features, like custom dashboards and alerts.
 Learn more about our pricing.

 Are there team size limits?

 No. You can invite as many team members as you want.
 Certain data sources, such as Code Time, require at least 5 members before you will see data to protect developer privacy.
 GitHub does not require a minimum team size.